4800 Oak Grove Drive

 Instructor for the ANZIC Marine Geoscience Masterclass, International Ocean Discovery Program (IODP) (2019)

 I will be working on the NASA In-Situ Vent Analysis Divebot for Exobiology Research (Invader Project), and will be analysing life detection strategies on deep ocean hydrothermal vents as part of this project.
 I apply context-driven multi-technique approaches to increase reliability in interpreting biosignatures in my research.
 I am particularly passionate about organic compounds in hydrothermal environments, and in the Early Earth and how they relate to the search for life elsewhere.
-I am also interested in researching equity in education, particularly online education or geoscience education.
+I am also interested in researching education pedagogy, particularly online education or geoscience education.

 Big Questions Institute Fellow (2022)